fattureincloud/fattureincloud-php-sdk/docs/Api/ArchiveApi.md

 Create Archive Document

-👥 Company context 🔒 Required scope: archive:a  Add a new document into archive
+Creates a new archive document.

 ### Example